ploomber/contributing/contributing/process-outline.md

 ## 2. Describe the Acceptance Criteria

 - Before starting to work on the issue, describe the acceptance criteria (AC).
+- Write the AC in the issue when you create one.
 - The AC stage should be resolve in **24 hours** from issue assignment.
 - Describing the criteria includes what you're going to work on, and what the definition of done looks like (I'm going to add a function to